Return

 Retirement isn’t necessarily associated with older age.
-Typically, the idea of the Canadian dream is to work actively at your daily job – preferably one with health insurance and benefits – until reaching 65 years of age.
+Typically, the idea of the Canadian dream is to work actively at your daily job – preferably one with health insurance and benefits – until reaching the standard Canadian retirement age of 65.
 Then, one typically retires and begins to live off of their earned pension.
+The pension age in Canada has traditionally been set at 65, but this is changing as more people explore early retirement options.

 After retiring from work, such persons may decide to travel across the world, learn and participate in new hobbies, and pursue other passions.
-This is the mental picture that many Canadians have thought out for themselves.
+This is the mental picture that many Canadians have thought out for themselves when considering their retirement timeline.

 This requires one to be prudent with spending.
 There is no specific early retirement age in Canada as you can decide to quit working anytime, as long as you feel there is enough money to live off.